eReuse/workbench/docs/PXE_Register.md

 2. Double click on `eReusePXE_CD.ova` to import the server on VirtualBox.
 3. Check the network configuration on VirtualBox.
   1. Adapter 1 should be on Ethernet (cable) interface with others computer (to be registed).
-  2. Adapter 2 should be on NET if you have a second interface (from your second Ethernet or Wi-Fi interface)
+  2. Adapter 2 should be on NAT if you have a second interface (from your second Ethernet or Wi-Fi interface)
 4. Insert [eReuseOS_v7.0.3b6.iso](https://github.com/eReuse/device-inventory/releases/download/v7.0.3b6/eReuseOS_v7.0.3b6.iso) as CD media.
 5. Run the virtual server and wait until system is loaded.
 6. When the system asks for a login you can start to register computers.